-Momentarily disorientated I blinked in the dingy gloom at the person who had opened the door, and then, recovering slightly, I snapped: "What are you doing here?
+Momentarily disorientated, I blinked in the dingy gloom at the person who had opened the door, and then, recovering slightly, snapped, "What are you doing here?
 I can't believe you are being so immature!"

-"Woah," The stranger stuttered, taking a step back further into the dark entrance way, "do I know you?"
+"Woah," the stranger took a step back further into the dark entrance way, "do I know you?"

-"Oh God!
-No, I'm so, so sorry I thought you were someone else."
-I apologised, absolutely mortified at my mistake.
+"Oh, God!
+No, I'm so, so sorry I thought you were someone else," I apologised, mortified.
 "Is Mac here?"

 "Oh, Mac, right."
-The guy said, suddenly seeming to understand.
+The guy suddenly seemed to understand.
 He eyed me for a moment while I shifted impatiently, wanting this stranger to get out of my way so I could get to Mac.
-Seeming to make a decision about something the guy leaned closer and lowered his voice, saying to me in an almost whisper: "Listen whatever he's done give him a break about it alright?
-He's been having a tough time of it recently, I think he's into some girl who's messing him about and it's made him a bit…."
+Seeming to make a decision about something, the guy leaned closer and lowered his voice, saying to me in an almost whisper, "Listen, whatever he's done, give him a break about it all right?
+He's been having a tough time of it recently, I think he's into some girl who's messing him about and it's made him a bit..."
 He trailed off, his face creasing into a grimace as he took in who he was talking to.
 "You're her, aren't you?"
 He asked slowly and I nodded curtly.

 "Yeah, he's through there."
-The guy said, gesturing towards a closed door with a chink of light shining out from under it and then reluctantly stepping back to let me pass by him.
-"Just go easy on him."
-He muttered as I passed, before raising his voice and shouting: "Chick in the house!
+He gestured towards a closed door with a chink of light shining out from under it, and then reluctantly stepped back to let me pass by him.
+"Just go easy on him," he muttered as I passed, before raising his voice and shouting, "Chick in the house!
 Everybody cover up your boy bits!"

-Moving forward I put my hand on the doorknob of the door I'd been directed towards and took a deep breath.
+Moving forward, I took a deep breath.
 I can do this, I told myself, he's just a person and right now he's a person who I'm not too impressed with.

-There were three, occupants I mean not rooms, sitting on the couch and they all looked up in surprise at my entrance.
+There were three guys sitting on the couch, and they all looked up in surprise at my entrance.

-It wasn't ideal, I had hoped that Mac would be alone so only he would see the undignified screaming act that I was probably going to pull, but there he was sitting between two strangers.
+It wasn't ideal, I'd hoped Mac would be alone so only he would see the undignified screaming act that I was probably going to pull, but there he was sitting between two strangers.

 Oh God, there he was.